Néstor Javier Ayala: Career

 Ayala started cycling in 2007.
 He competes in T2 classification events, for athletes with cerebral palsy.
 He won gold medals at the 2011 and 2015 Parapan American Games, and a silver medal at the 2019 Parapan American Games.

 At the 2013 UCI Para-cycling Road World Championships, Ayala came third in both the road race and time trial T2 events.
 In May 2014, he won a Paralympic World Cup event in Italy.
-At the 2015 World Championships, Ayala came second in the 28km road race.
+At the 2015 World Championships, Ayala came second in the 28 km road race.

 Ayala came third in the men's road race T1–2 event at the 2016 Summer Paralympics.
 He also came seventh in the time trial T1–2 event at the Games.
 At the 2017 UCI Para-cycling Road World Championships, Ayala finished fourth in the time trial T2 event, a fraction of a second behind Stephen Hills, who finished third.
 At the 2018 World Championships, Ayala finished third in the road race T2 event.
 He competed at the 2019 World Championships, but did not win a medal.
 That year, he also came fourth in a World Cup road race event in Italy.
 At the 2020 Colombian National Championships, Ayala won the road race event, and finished second in the time trial.